Side-by-side comparison of condotel and vacation property mortgage rates chart

 Quick Answer

-As of July 2025, vacation property mortgage rates typically run 0.50–0.75 percentage points higher than primary residence rates, while condotel loans carry premiums of 1.0–2.0 percentage points above standard rates.
+Vacation property mortgage rates typically run 0.50–0.75 percentage points higher than primary residence rates, while condotel loans carry premiums of 1.0–2.0 percentage points above standard rates.
 Lenders classify these properties as higher-risk, triggering stricter down payment requirements and tighter debt-to-income thresholds.

 Vacation property mortgage rates are not the same as the rates you see advertised for primary homes.
 According to Fannie Mae’s Selling Guide on second home eligibility, second homes and investment properties carry mandatory loan-level price adjustments (LLPAs) that directly raise the borrower’s effective rate.
 The gap between a primary residence rate and a vacation home rate can cost tens of thousands of dollars over a 30-year term.